 - The Clarkson School Merit Award: This award is available based solely on prior academic success and promise of future achievement.
 The student must have a 2.0 cumulative average at the end of the spring semester to continue receiving the award for the following years.*

 - The Clarkson School Grant: This grant is based primarily on financial need and academic achievement.
 This award is renewed each year based on the Free Application for Federal Student Aid (FAFSA).
 The student must remain in good academic standing at Clarkson to continue receiving the award for the following years.

 - The Clarkson School Adirondack Scholars Award: Students eligible for this award must reside in one of the following counties: Clinton, Essex, Franklin, Hamilton, Herkimer, Jefferson, Lewis, St. Lawrence, Warren, and Washington.
 Students must have a minimum high school average of 90, complete an on-campus interview, and submit an essay.
-The award is $6,000 per year, as long as the student remains in good academic standing at Clarkson.
+The award is up to $6,000 per year, as long as the student remains in good academic standing at Clarkson.
 Students can find the Adirondack Scholars Award Application here.